carbon-language/carbon-lang/clang/docs/UsersManual.rst

     ...
     offsetN[.discriminator]: number_of_samples [fn5:num fn6:num ... ]

-The file may contain blank lines between sections and lines within a section.
+The file may contain blank lines between sections and within a section.
 However, the spacing within a single line is fixed.
 Additional spaces will result in an error while reading the file.